mikepan/GameEngineBook/text/04-Animation.md

 This is a simple tutorial, focusing on illustrating the bone parenting technique.
 Thus, most of the components are ready for you to hook up with your file (for example, the scripts).
 Let's first set up one of the hats.

-\*\*\* Begin Numbered List

-1.Select the armature and go to Edit mode.
+1. Select the armature and go to Edit mode.

-2.Create one bone in the middle of the head named Head.Hat.Steady.
+2. Create one bone in the middle of the head named Head.Hat.Steady.

-3.Parent the bone to the head bone.
+3. Parent the bone to the head bone.

-4.Change Armature mode to Pose mode.
+4. Change Armature mode to Pose mode.

-5.Go to Object mode and create an empty with the same position/rotation as the Head.Hat.Steady bone.
+5. Go to Object mode and create an empty with the same position/rotation as the Head.Hat.Steady bone.
 Name the empty Head.PH.Hat.Steady.

-6.With the empty selected, select the bone you just created and make it the parent of the empty (Ctrl+P  Set Parent To  Bone).
+6. With the empty selected, select the bone you just created and make it the parent of the empty (Ctrl+P  Set Parent To  Bone).

-\*\*\* End Numbered List

 With those changes, you can already animate the bone Head.Hat.Steady, and the empty placeholder will follow along.
 The hat will be placed exactly where the empty is.
 In the current file, both hats are parented to empties/placeholders close to the camera.
 In order to animate the hat bones, you need to temporarily bring the hat to the position it will be during the game.
 For that to work with the Head.Hat.Steady bone, you need to bring the Hat.Cap Blender object to the same position/rotation as the empty placeholder and parent the hat object to it (select the hat, select the empty, in the Transform panel in the 3D view, right-mouse click in the values to "Copy To Selected," Ctrl+P to parent).
 Now you can go to the armature Edit mode and move the bone to make the hat fit the head properly.
 Figure 4.58 shows the arrangement of Bone + Empty + Hat.
 The current snapshot can be found _in \Book\Chapter4\tutorial\_hat\_2.capsetup.blend_.